SEND Information Report

 - in some cases it may be necessary to develop very personalised schemes of work or timetables which can include tuition away from the school site

 - if appropriate, the School will include vocational courses if it is felt this will benefit individual pupils, particularly in terms of progression post 16.
-The School currently works in collaboration with Wakefield College, The UCAN Centre, Reverse the Cycle, Wilderness Adventures, Riding for the Disabled, Chevin Construction and others to provide opportunities for pupils with require a greater amount of personalisation in their timetable
+The School currently works in collaboration with Wakefield College, Reverse the Cycle, Forest School and Riding for the Disabled.
+We have our own construction provision at Featherstone Rovers and can work with others to provide opportunities for pupils with require a greater amount of personalisation in their timetable

 Teachers plan to meet individual needs on a daily basis in order to ensure that all the pupils in the class can make the most of their learning experiences and make at least expected progress.